 Freestanding Fridges

 A freestanding fridge is exactly how it sounds—a stand-alone kitchen appliance that can go anywhere your home has space and the proper hookup.
-These refrigerators come in a variety of styles, but the element they all have in common is that you can move them around without a professional’s help.
+Freestanding models come in a variety of styles, but the element they all have in common is that you can move them around without a professional’s help.
 Some kitchens have special cabinet housing areas for you to put your fridge, but don’t be fooled—these fridges are still considered freestanding.

 Built-In Fridges